ferrocene/ferrocene/ferrocene/doc/safety-manual/src/options.rst

 Ferrocene is qualified exclusively for the following command line options:

-- users shall pass command line option ``--edition 2021`` to each invocation of the Ferrocene compiler.
+- Users shall pass command line option ``--edition 2021`` to each invocation of the Ferrocene compiler.

-- users shall pass command line option ``-C opt-level=2`` to each invocation of the Ferrocene compiler.
+- Users shall pass command line option ``-C opt-level=2`` to each invocation of the Ferrocene compiler.

 - Users shall pass command line option
   ``-C llvm-args=-protect-from-escaped-allocas=true`` to each invocation of the Ferrocene compiler.

-- users shall pass all target-specific command line options, as listed in the page of the target in the :doc:`Compilation Targets
+- Users shall pass all target-specific command line options, as listed in the page of the target in the :doc:`Compilation Targets
   <user-manual:targets/index>` section of the User Manual.